Should I Buy a House or Remodel in South Bend?

 Routines and Commute

 Moving will introduce new routines for every area of your life.
 If you’re ready for a change, this can be exciting!
 Are you interested in the amenities a new neighborhood might offer?
 Can you shorten your commute?
-Or does learning a new grocery store and a new way around the worst traffic in town make your hair stand on end?
+Or does the prospect of learning a new grocery store and a new way around the worst traffic in town make your hair stand on end?
+Renovating your house may be absolutely worth it just to preserve your peace of mind.

 Customization